Multi Hand Blackjack

 Table Limits

-As likely as not, you have noticed that most blackjack tables say that a natural pays at the rate of 3 to 2, meaning that for each winning bet of $100, players should expect to get $150.
+Chances are you have noticed that most blackjack tables state that a natural pays at a rate of 3 to 2, meaning that for every winning bet of $100, players receive $150.

-With some variants of the casino mainstay, a natural pays at the rate of 6 to 5, which is to say that instead of getting $150 for every $100 players stake, they will collect $120.
+In some variants of this casino classic, a natural pays at a rate of 6 to 5, which means that instead of getting $150 for every $100 wagered, players collect $120.

-As you can see, the difference in the payouts is by no means negligible, and the house edge will swell by 2.3%.
-If this is the case, such blackjack variants are comparable to Casino War, which many players avoid, namely because of the high house edge.
+As you can see, the difference in payouts is far from negligible, and the house edge increases by about 2.3%.
+In such cases, these blackjack variants are comparable to Casino War, a game many players avoid precisely because of its high house edge.

 View more...

-The main reason why gambling enthusiasts decide to go for betting on several hands at the same time is that they want to try to shift the flow of the cards, which, in their opinion, will turn the game in their favor.
+The main reason gambling enthusiasts choose to bet on several hands at the same time is their belief that doing so will shift the flow of the cards and turn the game in their favor.

-This cannot be further from the truth simply because the house advantage will not turn in players’ favor, no matter if they choose to spread the action over two, three, or more hands.
-What happens instead is that the number of hands avid casino fans will be dealt for an hour will be significantly higher.
-Assuming that there are two more players at the blackjack table you have joined, the number of rounds that will take place over the course of an hour is most likely to be around 100.
+This could not be further from the truth, simply because the house edge will not swing in the players’ favor, no matter whether they spread the action over two, three, or more hands.
+What happens instead is that the number of hands dealt to avid casino fans per hour increases significantly.
+Assuming there are two other players at the blackjack table you have joined, the number of rounds that will take place over the course of an hour is likely to be around 100.

-Considering how dramatically the number of rounds per hour increases, it can safely be said that this approach is not suitable for low-stakes or faint-hearted players as they will be much more exposed to the house advantage and will therefore lose more money.
+Given how dramatically the number of rounds per hour increases, it is safe to say that this approach is not suitable for low-stakes or faint-hearted players, as they will be far more exposed to the house advantage and will therefore lose more money.

-Something important most avid casino fans do not pay enough attention to is that when they bet on several hands at the same time, they should not treat these hands separately simply because whether they win or lose will be determined by the same hand of the dealer.
-In other words, the fluctuation in the bankroll of players will not be that pronounced when they staking $20 per hand when compared to the scenario when they make a single bet of $40.
+One crucial point that many avid casino fans overlook is that when they bet on several hands at the same time, they should not treat these hands separately, because whether they win or lose is determined by the dealer’s single hand.
+In other words, bankroll fluctuations are less pronounced when they stake $20 per hand than when they place a single $40 bet.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.